Product Overview

 According to tank arrangement: vertical (L) and horizontal (W);

-According to type of fire water supply system served: fire hydrant water supply system (X), automatic sprinkler system (Z), and combined fire hydrant & sprinkler fire water supply system (XZ).
+According to type of fire water supply system served: fire hydrant water supply system (X), automatic sprinkler system (Z), and combined fire hydrant & sprinkler system (XZ).

 ② ZW(W)—II—X—C